What is a Dual Fuel Generator?

 Propane or Gas?

-Propane and gas have their own individual advantages and disadvantages.
-While there is nothing necessarily wrong with a single fuel gas or propane generator, a dual fuel generator allows you to make use of both fuel types depending on the situation.
-This gives you the best of both worlds.
+Propane and gasoline each have their own advantages and disadvantages.
+While there is nothing necessarily wrong with a single fuel gasoline or propane generator, a Dual Fuel generator allows you to make use of both fuel types depending on the situation.
+This gives you the best of both worlds:

 Power Output